theonion/bulbs-public-ads-manager/README.md

 gulp build --modules=aolBidAdapter,openxBidAdapter,rubiconBidAdapter,appnexusBidAdapter,yieldmoBidAdapter
 ```

+### Test Prebid

+There is a `testing` directory which contains a test page, an ad map, and a minimal webpack file needed to build a standalone test page running on the local server.

 ## Creating a new release

 * inside of your ```bower.json``` and ```package.json``` files update the version in accordance with [semver](http://semver.org/)